-This course consists of an introduction to Object-Oriented Analysis (OOA) and Design (OOD).
+At the end of this course, the student will be able to apply the techniques of Object-Oriented Analysis (OOA) and Design (OOD).
 The course material covers managing complexity, using data and procedural abstraction, encapsulation, hierarchies, and decomposition of problems into classes and objects.
 The concepts of overloading, multiple inheritance and polymorphism are introduced.
 The analysis, design and implementation phases of software development are considered in the context of an iterative, use case driven object-oriented development methodology.
 Design patterns are introduced as context for higher-level reuse.
 Lecture material and course assignments will provide an introduction to the Unified Modelling Language (UML).
 Java will be used as an implementation language to illustrate object-oriented concepts.

-EEE331A: Energy Conversion (GEF331A: Electrotechnique I)
+EEE331A: Energy Conversion (GEF331A: Électrotechnique I)